RolfKoenders/potato/README.md

 | Couchpotato API key | CB_COUCH_KEY | ✓ |

 ## Usage
-There are 3 types of commands the bot will listen to.
-Channel, Direct and Admin commands.
+Mr. potato is listening to the following commands / messages.
+It can depend per command where its available.
+Most of them work in a channel but some only per direct message.

+### Search
+**Available in:** Channel & Direct message.

+To search for a movie send the following as a private message: `search movie harry potter` This will return a list with the movies it found. _(Example gif on top of the README)._ The list returned also shows the IMDB id.
+This identifier can be send with the download movie command.

-### Channel commands
+### Download
-The channel commands is where the bot is listening for when he is invited to a channel.
+**Available in:** Channel & Direct message.

+To add a movie to the wanted list its either possible to send `download movie Bad Boys II` it will add the first search result. _When using a movie title with the download command try to be as specific as possible._ Or send the IMDB identifier `download movie tt0172156`.

-### Direct commands
+### help
-Direct commands are send in a private message to the bot.
+**Available in:** Direct message.

+If you cannot access this readme for documentation and needs some help with some commands.
+Ask Mr. Potato for some help by sending `help` in a direct message.
+It will respond with the available commands.

 ### Admin commands
 Admin commands are send in a private message to the bot, but the bot will only react on it if a admin user has send the message.

-Otherwise its ignored.
+#### Version
+By sending `!version` it will answer with the current version of the bot your talking to and the version of couchpotato which is configured.

 ### License
 [MIT](https://opensource.org/licenses/MIT)